dsathyakumar/a11y-auditor/README.md

 ```
 window.onload = function(){
-		a11y-auditor(htmlSelector, configRulesObj);
+		a11y-auditor(htmlSelector, configRulesObj, ignoreGlobalRules);
 }
 ```

 Method definition of method exported by the Module :
 --------------------------------------------------

-The method takes in 2 parameters:
+The method takes in 3 parameters:

 ```
 var a11y = require('a11y-auditor');

-var result = a11y(htmlSelector, configRulesObj);
+var result = a11y(htmlSelector, configRulesObj, ignoreGlobalRules);

 ```